 Completeness of analytical data is calculated based on the ratio of samples that are analyzed to the number of samples received, and is expressed as percent completeness.

-Method detection limits (MDLs) and practical quantitation limits (PQLs) should be determined for all parameters using the procedures in Chapter 6, Sections C.8 & C.9, which are based on 40 CFR Part 136, Appendix B.
+Method detection limits (MDLs) and practical quantitation limits (PQLs) should be determined for all parameters using the procedures in Chapter 6, Sections C.8 & C.9, which are based on the 40 CFR Part 136 procedure.

-Real-time quality control charts for precision and accuracy should be developed and maintained for each parameter and appropriate concentration ranges, using the most recent 12 months of data.
+Real-time quality control charts for precision and accuracy should be developed and maintained for each parameter and appropriate concentration ranges, using the most recent 12 months of data, or at least the last 30 data points.
 More points may be used if deemed necessary.

 Performance Criteria (MQOs) for Field Methods